WordPress/wpcs-docs/wordpress-coding-standards/php.md

 ### Increment/decrement operators

-Pre-increment/decrement should be favoured over post-increment/decrement for stand-alone statements.
+Pre-increment/decrement should be favored over post-increment/decrement for stand-alone statements.

 Pre-increment/decrement will increment/decrement and then return, while post-increment/decrement will return and then increment/decrement.
 Using the "pre" version is slightly more performant and can prevent future bugs when code gets moved around.